turbot/steampipe-docs/docs/guides/limiter.md

 - Use the plugin logs (`~/.steampipe/logs/plugin*.log`) to verify that the rate limiters are reducing the throttling and other errors from the API as you would expect.

 - Use the `steampipe_rate_limiter` table to see what rate limiters are in effect from both the plugins and the config files, as well as which are active.
-Use `STEAMPIPE_DIAGNOSTICS_LEVEL=ALL` to enable extra diagnostic info in the `_ctx` to discover what scopes are available and to verify that limiters are being applied as you expect.
-Note that the `STEAMPIPE_DIAGNOSTICS_LEVEL` variable must be set in the database service process - if you run steampipe as a service, it must be set when you run `steampipe service start`
+Use `STEAMPIPE_DIAGNOSTIC_LEVEL=ALL` to enable extra diagnostic info in the `_ctx` to discover what scopes are available and to verify that limiters are being applied as you expect.
+Note that the `STEAMPIPE_DIAGNOSTIC_LEVEL` variable must be set in the database service process - if you run steampipe as a service, it must be set when you run `steampipe service start`

 - Throttling errors from the server, such as `429 Too Many Requests` are not *inherently* bad.
 Most cloud SDKs actually account for retrying such errors and expect that it will sometimes occur.
 Steampipe plugins generally implement an exponential back-off & retry to account for such cases.
 You can use client side limiters to help avoid resource contention and to reduce throttling from the server, but completely avoiding server-side throttling is probably not necessary in most cases.